sdgzl/sdgzl/README.md

 - 👋 Hi, I’m @sdgzl
-👀 I’m interested in computer vision, machine learning, artificial intelligence, digital forensics, and web scraping.
+👀 I’m interested in computer vision,cyber security, digital forensics,  machine learning, artificial intelligence, web designing, and web scraping.

 💞️ I’m looking to collaborate on projects related to AI, machine learning, and data science, especially in the field of computer vision and digital forensics.